 Marinating meats and chicken flavors the cuts as it tenderizes.
 Rest assured that you can save yourself some work by marinating the meat or chicken in a zip-lock plastic bag.
 This way you can easily turn and rearrange the pieces in the marinade liquid.
 You’ll later have no spoons or bowls to clean up.
 All you have left to do is to toss that plastic bag away afterwards.

-If you’re planning to grill out and want juicer hamburgers, here is another of my favorite kitchen tips for juicer burgers.
+If you’re planning to grill out and want juicer hamburgers, here is another of my favorite cooking tips for juicer burgers.
 Try adding one-half cups of cold water to one pound of meat before shaping them.

 Shaping hamburgers evenly can be challenging sometimes.
 To avoid those rounded fat burgers, what I like to do is pressing the middle of each with a tablespoon for an initial indentation followed by grabbing my spatula to further flatten the burger.

 Though mushrooms are really a fungi and not actually a vegetable or fruit, I use them frequently for taste and their amazing nutritional value and extra protein.
-Here’s another of my favorite kitchen tips regarding mushrooms that you’ll want to remember.
+Here’s another of my favorite tips regarding mushrooms that you’ll want to remember.
 The best way to know the freshest mushrooms are inspecting the package to see if the stems are still attached to the mushroom caps.
 If they are loose, then those have been sitting around.

 You also might want to read my earlier post with more great kitchen shortcuts.
 Trust me, but if you do cooking will be less complicated.